Skip to main content

 Avoid Publicity

 One of the biggest tools prosecutors or defendants can use is the media.
-As a result, many defendants simply want to keep the matter quiet, without dragging the case out in front of the public.
+As a result, many defendants simply want to keep the matter quiet without dragging the case out in front of the public to save their reputation in the community.
+For example, if a religious leader gets charged with driving while intoxicated (DWI).

 Avoid Hassles

 Finally, there is a multitude of hassles that come with going to trial.
 The time, expense, uncertainty, and exposure can be exceptionally draining on a defendant.
-Many defendants will seek a plea bargain just to avoid the uncertainty that may accompany a trial.
+Many defendants will seek a plea bargain to avoid lengthy pre-trial detention and the potential loss of stable housing or employment while fighting a criminal case.

 Many defendants agree to plea bargains simply out of uncertainty, fear, or ignorance, in which case no one is well served -- neither the system nor the defendant.
-You should always discuss these matters with a criminal defense lawyer before deciding.
+Before deciding, you should always discuss these matters with a criminal defense lawyer or your public defender.

 Is a Plea Bargain Right for You?
 Contact a Lawyer to Learn More